-We'll share the latest hearing loss news and event information including our upcoming round-tables, forums, and European Parliament events here.
-In the meantime, you can receive the updates direct to your inbox by using the Get Info button below.
+We'll share hearing loss event information including our upcoming round-tables, forums, and European Parliament events plus you'll get the latest hearing loss news here.
+In the meantime, you can also receive any updates directly in your inbox by using the Get Info button below.

 Latest Hearing Loss News

 1) New hearing loss and cognition campaign launched

 A new campaign created by the Hearing Health Forum EU members, Gamian Europe, and Alzheimer's Europe aims to raise awareness of the relationship between hearing loss and cognitive health.